 Bigfoot Hostel has daily trips to Cerro Negro, leaving at 9 a.m.

-The cost is $29 USD per person, including transport, equipment and a couple of energetic guide.
+The tour cost includes transport, equipment and a couple of energetic guides.
 You also receive a tank-top, beer & cookie after your run and a refreshing mojito back at the hostel.
 They are also the only company in town who record your speed and take pictures of the day.

 This does not include your entry to the park, which is $5 USD.

 Wear walking shoes or sturdy trainers and don't take too much else with you, aside from water and suncream.
 If you're taking a camera, be aware that you might have take this down with you on the board and there is the risk of damage.

 You will usually return to the hostel at 1-2 p.m.

 but the most dangerous thing of the whole day was actually...